freeCodeCamp/guide/src/pages/sql/sql-like-operator/index.md

 ## SQL LIKE Operator

 ### LIKE Operator defined
-The LIKE opertor is used in a WHERE or HAVING (as part of the GROUP BY) to limit the selected rows to the items when a column has a certain pattern of characters contained in it.
+The LIKE operator is used in a WHERE or HAVING (as part of the GROUP BY) to limit the selected rows to the items when a column has a certain pattern of characters contained in it.

 ### This guide will demonstrate:
 * a column starts with or ends with a given string pattern